Skip to content

 FAQ

 Tyresö Palace is open on Saturdays and Sundays during the summer season with guided tours.
-Welcome to visit the palace by joining one of our tours, Saturdays and Sundays from 7 June to 7 september.
+Welcome to visit the palace by joining one of our tours, Saturdays and Sundays from June–September.
 You need to purchase a ticket online in advance to attend.
 The park is open for visits year-round.

 The guided tour is held in Swedish, but don’t worry – you’ll receive a written guide for each room we visit (in English and German).
 That way, you can follow along at your own pace and still enjoy the full experience.
 Our guides speak English, and are happy to answer questions if you have any.